-Mexican border states raise new concern about Americans bringing coronavirus south
+Mexican governors want tighter border controls to keep Americans from bringing coronavirus south

 Citing no evidence, President Trump has said that the border wall would keep infections from entering the United States from Mexico.
 But given the soaring U.S. caseload, it is Mexico that has more reason to fear the virus coming across the border.

-On Thursday, the Mexican government said it would be installing “sanitary filters,” where travelers from the United States will have the temperatures checked at several border crossings.
-Those checkpoints have “the goal of protecting the health of the Mexican population, particularly those in the border states,” said a statement from the country’s foreign ministry.
+On Thursday, the Mexican government said it would be installing “sanitary filters,” where travelers from the United States will have their temperatures checked at several border crossings.
+Those checkpoints have “the goal of protecting the health of the Mexican population, particularly those in the border states,” said a statement from the Mexico Foreign Ministry.

-Mexican officials in border states have gone further, pleading for people not to cross the border at all.
+Officials in Mexico’s border states have gone further, pleading for people not to cross the border at all.

-Enrique Clausen, Sonora's health minister, said he would seek to apply more stringent controls on border crossings than those mandated by Mexico’s federal government.
+Enrique Clausen, Sonora state’s health minister, said he would seek to apply more stringent controls on border crossings than those mandated by Mexico’s federal government.

 “It’s so important to implement the necessary measures to protect the health of Sonorans.
 And one of them, at this moment, has to be reducing the border crossings from the United States toward Mexico,” Clausen said during a news briefing Tuesday.
 Two days later, he too tested positive for the virus.

-On Thursday, the U.S. ambassador to Mexico, Christopher Landau, echoed that message, addressing U.S. citizens living along the border in Spanish in a video posted on Twitter.
+On Thursday, the U.S. ambassador to Mexico, Christopher Landau, echoed that message in Spanish, addressing U.S. citizens living along the border in a video posted on Twitter.
 He advised Americans to avoid cross-border travel during the Fourth of July weekend.

-“In recent weeks, hundreds of thousands of people have crossed the land border every day and 90-percent of them are U.S. citizens or green-card holders,” he said.
+“In recent weeks, hundreds of thousands of people have crossed the land border every day and 90 percent of them are U.S. citizens or green-card holders,” he said.
 “If this traffic doesn’t decline, there will be an increase, not a decrease, in travel restrictions.”

 The U.S. government has continued deportations to Mexico throughout the pandemic.
-In many cases, deportees have tested positive for coronavirus after entering Mexican territory.
+In many cases, deportees have tested positive for the coronavirus after entering Mexican territory.
 Those deportations have further infuriated Mexican officials who have tried to restrict Americans from visiting the country.

 “Why are they continuing these deportations in the middle of a deadly pandemic, including people who are already sick and who knows how many asymptomatic people,” Maki Ortiz, the mayor of the Mexican city Reynosa, told The Washington Post in May.